77ph/api-layer-for-service-network/README.md

 - 6 TEST - storage node configuration for application job_id

-Configuration files, test results and issues were reperesented in file:
-# Microservices decomposition and API commands.docx
+Configuration files, test results and issues were reperesented into docs folder in file: *Microservices decomposition and API commands.docx*

 **Scrypts**